miversen33/netman.nvim/README.md

 ```vim
 :Nmlogs /home/miversen33/WHY_YOU_BIG_DED.log
 ```
 This will dump the session log out into the above listed `/home/miversen33/WHY_YOU_BIG_DED.log` file, which can then be retrieved and uploaded with your issue.
+Additionally, the generated log will be opened up in a new `NetmanLogs` filetype buffer, formatted and available for viewing.
+This should prove helpful for developers as they work through integration with Netman.

 NOTE: In order for the logs to be useful, it is required that `:Nmlogs` be ran from within the problem session as only the logs associated with the current session will be aggregated.